comp195/senior-project-fall-2022-project_apocalypse/README.md

 # Project Description
 Fatal Impact is about a zombie apocalypse survival game.
 The player will try to survive hordes of zombies that intend to attack him.
-There will be items that he can pick up to help him survive: food and water to fend off hunger and thirst.
+There will be items that he can consume to help him survive: food and water to fend off hunger and thirst.
 The player can explore the world and find a zombie boss to defeat and win the game.
-Alternatively, the player will have to find a way to survive each day, while having the option to hide and sleep through the night.
+The player also has an option to explore houses for the additional challenge of fighting of zombies.

 # Project Components
 1. Windows PC, Apple Mac, or Linux